combat writing badge

 USGS :

-(U S G S) United States Geological Survey, being the source for public information on geophysics and topography under the aegis of the Earth Resources Observation and Science (EROS) program, and in cooperation with NASA and NOAA.
+(U S G S) United States Geological Survey, established in 1879 to study water and mineral resources, being the source for public information on geophysics and topography under the aegis of the Earth Resources Observation and Science (EROS) program, and in cooperation with NASA and NOAA.
 The resources for military mapping were transferred in October 1996 to the National Imaging and Mapping Agency (NIMA) due to downlink satellite profiles, which was later renamed National Geospatial-Intelligence Agency (NGA); the unclassified public domain data [such as Digital Terrain Elevation Data (DTED)] from Shuttle Radar Topography Mapping (SRTM) missions has been passed to USGS for documentary updating.
-See TOPO, MOSAIC MAP, MAP, COMICS, CHART, UTM, INS, AIS, GPS, LORAN. [nb: the Army Corps of Engineers was assigned the responsibility for surveying America's borders and features in 1831, resulting in a separate Topographic Corps in 1838]
+See TOPO, MOSAIC MAP, MAP, COMICS, CHART, UTM, INS, AIS, MGRS, GPS, LORAN. [nb: the Army Corps of Engineers was assigned the responsibility for surveying America's borders and features in 1831, resulting in a separate Topographic Corps in 1838]

 USIA :